Toxocariasis: Morphology

 Both species produce eggs that are brown and pitted.
-T. canis eggs measure 75-90 µm and are spherical in shape, whereas the eggs of T. cati are 65-70 µm in diameter and oblong.
-Second stage larvae hatch from these eggs and are approximately 0.5mm long and 0.02mm wide.
+T. canis eggs measure 75-90 μm and are spherical, whereas the eggs of T. cati are 65-70 μm in diameter and oblong.
+Second-stage larvae hatch from these eggs and are approximately 0.5mm long and 0.02mm wide.
 Adults of both species have complete digestive systems and three lips, each composed of a dentigerous ridge.

 Adult T. canis are found only within dogs and foxes and the males are 4–6 cm in length, with a curved posterior end.
-The males each have spicules and one “tubular testis.”
-Females can be as long as 15 cm, with the vulva stretching one third of their bodylength.
+The males each have spicules and one "tubular testis."
+Females can be as long as 15 cm, with the vulva stretching one-third of their body length.
 The females do not curve at the posterior end.

 T. cati adult females are approximately 10 cm long, while males are typically 6 cm or less.
 The T. cati adults only occur within cats, and male T. cati are curved at the posterior end.

 Life cycle

-Cats, dogs and foxes can become infected with Toxocara through the ingestion of eggs or by transmission of the larvae from a mother to her offspring.
+Cats, dogs, and foxes can become infected with Toxocara through the ingestion of eggs or by transmission of the larvae from a mother to her offspring.
 Transmission to cats and dogs can also occur by ingestion of infected accidental hosts, such as earthworms, cockroaches, rodents, rabbits, chickens, or sheep.

-Eggs hatch as second stage larvae in the intestines of the cat, dog or fox host (for consistency, this article will assume that second stage larvae emerge from Toxocara eggs, although there is debate as to whether larvae are truly in their second or third stage of development).
+Eggs hatch as second-stage larvae in the intestines of the cat, dog, or fox host (for consistency, this article will assume that second-stage larvae emerge from Toxocara eggs, although there is debate as to whether larvae are truly in their second or third stage of development).
 Larvae enter the bloodstream and migrate to the lungs, where they are coughed up and swallowed.
-The larvae mature into adults within the small intestine of a cat, dog or fox, where mating and egg laying occurs.
+The larvae mature into adults within the small intestine of a cat, dog, or fox, where mating and egg-laying occurs.
 Eggs are passed in the feces and only become infective after three weeks outside of a host.
 During this incubation period, molting from first to second (and possibly third) stage larva takes place within the egg.
 In most adult dogs, cats and foxes, the full lifecycle does not occur, but instead second stage larvae encyst after a period of migration through the body.
 Reactivation of the larvae is common only in pregnant or lactating cats, dogs and foxes.
 The full lifecycle usually only occurs in these females and their offspring.

-Second stage larvae will also hatch in the small intestine of an accidental host, such as a human, after ingestion of infective eggs.
+Second-stage larvae will also hatch in the small intestine of an accidental host, such as a human, after ingestion of infective eggs.
 The larvae will then migrate through the organs and tissues of the accidental host, most commonly the lungs, liver, eyes, and brain.
 Since L2 larvae cannot mature in accidental hosts, after this period of migration, Toxocara larvae will encyst as second stage larvae.